bamos/bamos.github.io/_posts/2014-11-02-github-repo-summary.md

 ---
 layout: post
-title: Adding similar projects to a GitHub README with Python.
+title: Adding similar projects to a GitHub README with Python
 tags: [Python]
 ---